debrouxl/tiosmod/README.txt

 ------------------------------------------------------------------------------------------
 Usage information
 ------------------------------------------------------------------------------------------
-* Users just interested in testing patchsets should use the binary diffs with the program whose name is indicated by the binary diff's extension.
+* Users just interested in using patched AMS versions should use the provided binary diffs, with the open-source no-fee program whose name is indicated by the binary diff's extension.
+For more information, see the usage help printed by each program.
+  NOTE: the binary diffs provided along with the official distribution perform _all_
+        changes that the patchset knows how to perform, including:
+        * hard-coding the standard font (it will hardly make a difference to anyone, since the possibility of redefining fonts is virtually unused);
+        * hard-coding the English language (it will make a difference to more users, since it interferes with language localizations).

 * Programmers interested in tinkering with the patcher / patchsets, who know what they're doing, can figure out how to compile the program by themselves ;-) See http://www.ticalc.org/archives/news/articles/14/145/145273.html for links to